Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 By analysing the geolocation of downloads, we are able to provide comparisons of book usage across countries.
 For each book, we record the number of downloads from each country.
 Subsequently, we can calculate the number of downloads per book for any specific country.
 We do this for the set of all OA books included in our study and for the non-OA books.
 The results are visualised in Figure 3.

 Evidently the usage (via downloads) of both non-OA and OA books is international and spans the globe.
-Usage of non-OA books is identified in 118 countries.
+Usage of non-OA books is identified in 118 countries (by definition these are all countries with licensed access to Springer Nature content).
 In contrast, usage of OA books is identified in 201 countries.
 For both OA and non-OA books the highest levels of usage are seen in the USA, UK, Germany and mainland China.
 With only a few exceptions, OA books see higher levels of usage across the globe.
 There is also evidence that OA books see more average downloads from some African and Latin American countries that otherwise had very little access to non-OA titles.

 An important aspect to consider is the role of population size in the geographical patterns of usage.
 One challenge with the analysis of academic usage is to identify a good proxy of “academic population size”.
 Examples of this include normalisation by the country’s number of people in tertiary education, overall academic output size and total number of citations.
 We provide one such example through normalising the downloads by total number of publications (see Appendix for details on this data).
 This is visualised in Figure S1 of the Appendix.

-While total publication size is not a perfect proxy for the number of potential academic readers of the books, this normalisation suggests that “usage per academic work” for both OA and non-OA books is fairly consistent across North America and North Western Europe (as well as mainland China, South Africa and Australia).
+While total publication size is not a perfect proxy for the number of potential academic readers of the books, this normalisation suggests that “usage per academic work” for both OA and non-OA books is fairly consistent across North America and North Western Europe, as well as mainland China, South Africa and Australia.
 Focusing on other geographical regions, and consistent with the overall download counts (see Figure S1), Egypt emerges as a heavy user of non-OA content relative to overall academic outputs, along with Uruguay, Ethiopia and Uzbekistan.
 Relatively heavy users of OA content relative to academic output size include Somalia, Afghanistan, Bhutan, Niger and South Sudan.

 ![](av_downloads.png)